Canada–Mongolia relations: Trade

 Canada is the second largest investor in Mongolia.
 There are 20 mining and exploration firms that as of 2008 invested approximately $400 million in Mongolia.
-Ivanhoe Mines and Rio Tinto Group were in disagreement with Mongolia over the sharing of profits of the Oyu Tolgoi copper and gold mine.
+Ivanhoe Mines and Rio Tinto were in disagreement with Mongolia over the sharing of profits of the Oyu Tolgoi copper and gold mine.

 The Canada-Mongolia Chamber of Commerce, established in 2014, helps to connect businesses and people in both countries.
 The chamber advocates a sustainable and competitive business environment for all businesses and communities in Canada and Mongolia.
+Amar Adiya served as the president of the Canada-Mongolia Chamber of Commerce.